jlangch/venice/doc/readme/start.md

 #### 3.2 Windows

-On Windows the 'jansi' library is required.
+On Windows the 'jansi' library is required to run the REPL.
 Download the library from
 Maven: [jansi](https://search.maven.org/artifact/org.fusesource.jansi/jansi/2.4.0/jar)

 Open a terminal, move to the directory the Venice and the 'jansi' JAR is located,